Want the perfect workout program?Take Quiz

 Stress and anxiety are intertwined therefore Ashwagandha is an awesome solution for treating anxiety.
 The best time to take Ashwagandha for anxiety is in the morning to help you deal with stress throughout the day.
 Be advised that it can take weeks before your body starts to feel the positive effects of Ashwagandha for dealing with anxiety.
 Multiple studies have shown substantive results, some participants reported up to an 88% reduction in their anxiety after taking Ashwagandha for 60 days.

 Ashwagandha may be good for your heart by lowering triglyceride levels and reducing cholesterol.
-In both animal and human studies, the results have confirmed this however the positive results we much more dramatic in animals.
+In both animal and human studies, the results have confirmed this however the positive results were much more dramatic in animals.

 In a 60-day study of chronically stressed adults consumed at least 250 mg of Ashwagandha daily.
 The results were impressive, reduced cholesterol levels by an average of 17% and triglycerides by and average of 11%.
 Move over tomatoes (Lycopene) here is new heart healthy supplement to take.